couchbaselabs/hands_on_n1qlAnalytics/content/slide-3.md

-# Part 1: Setup, Getting Started and Querying

-## Documents, not rows
+## Data

-Data in Couchbase Server is stored in the form of documents, not rows or columns.

-The keyspace name can be used to project the complete document.
+Looking further at a record from *orders* by running the query on this page we can see that the *items* field contains another nested datastructure, an array (which contains 2 more records).

 <pre id="example">
-SELECT c.name, c.rating
+SELECT VALUE o
-FROM customers AS c
+FROM orders o
-WHERE c.custid = "C41";
+WHERE o.orderno = 1004;
 </pre>